-For undefined phase pixels, $R{eff}$ and COT values are not computed by CMIC, so a NO DATA value is assigned in these cases by the algorithm.
+For undefined phase pixels, R{eff} and COT values are not computed by CMIC, in these cases the PC-Ph day algorithm assigns NO DATA value.

 As the main inputs of the product are computed by CMIC, there exists the need to run CMIC previous to run PPh.